Skip to main content

 Eligibility: Students must be a UW Green Bay graduate student (or undergraduate student; see below) with a declared major in Environmental Science and Policy and with an NAS committee member as a sponsor in order to apply.
 Note: Heirloom Funds are limited, and graduate student projects will be prioritized for funding.
 While we encourage all to apply, NAS undergraduate students with an interest in the life or environmental sciences should also seek other sources of funding, such as Scholarships, here; or Cofrin Center for Biodiversity Student Research Grants, here.

-Funds (up to $750 for undergraduate research projects, and up to $1,500 for graduate research projects with a “lifetime” max of $3,000 for graduate students; note that the award amounts and lifetime max have increased since spring of 2023) are available to students to conduct independent research projects.
+Funds (up to $1,000 for undergraduate research projects with a lifetime max of $2,000; and up to $2,000 for graduate research projects with a lifetime max of $4,000; note that the award amounts have increased since spring of 2024) are available to students to conduct independent research projects.
 Students must be enrolled at UWGB with a declared major in one of the following: Biology, Environmental Science, Geoscience, Water Science, or Chemistry, and with an NAS committee member as a sponsor.
 All applications must be submitted as electronic word or PDF documents following instructions as listed below and submitted by email to Dr. Keir Wefferling at wefferlk@uwgb.edu.

 Any supplies and equipment will be purchased directly by NAS and will become UWGB property administered by the faculty research advisor.
 Funds may be requested for stipends, to be paid at $15/hr for undergraduate students and $16/hr for graduate students.
 No funds will be awarded for past expenses.
 Students should submit a grant proposal of no more than 3 pages of narrative and a 1 page budget.
-The proposal must be a Word or pdf document that includes the following information:
+The proposal must include the following information:

 • Title